Law Books for Libraries

 - Legal Collections - Getting Started (March 2018)

-These guidelines are used in the LawMatters program to select materials for the list of recommended titles in Law Books for Libraries, and allows for occasional exceptions.
+These guidelines are used by the LawMatters program to select materials for the Law Books for Libraries list of recommended titles.
 If you wish to purchase materials not currently on the list, please use the guidelines in making your selection and forward your list to the LawMatters project coordinator before purchasing.